typelevel/cats-effect/CONTRIBUTING.md

   + Don't work on top of this branch
 - `docs`
   + The shared website definition (including adopters list, main page, etc)

 When in doubt, just target your work against `series/3.x`.
 If you're *very* certain that your changes will be source- *and* forward-compatible, it's safe to target the latest major/minor series (e.g. `series/3.4.x`).
 Note that forward-compatibility means that you cannot *add or remove* an API, while backward-compatibility means you cannot *remove* an API.

+With documentation changes (both Scaladoc and Markdown documentation in `/docs`), target the *earliest* branch to which those changes are relevant.
+For example, if a method already exists in `series/3.4.x`, documentation about it should also go into `series/3.4.x`.
+On the other hand, if that method was only added in `series/3.x`, its documentation should go into `series/3.x`.

 Most releases will be made from the major/minor series branch (e.g. `series/3.4.x`) unless we've determined that it's time to release the next full minor version.
 With each patch release, we will pull request the major/minor series branch back into the full major branch (e.g. `series/3.x`) to ensure that changes are incorporated.
 This process is another reason to avoid rebasing or cherry picking already-pull-requested work, since doing so can cause conflicts.